-Arkansas woman killed when tree falls on home during storms
+Woman killed by falling tree as storms hit Midwest, South

 RISON, Ark.
-(AP) — A 20-year-old Arkansas woman was killed when a tree fell on her home as severe storms swept through the area, officials said.
+(AP) — A 20-year-old Arkansas woman was killed when a tree fell on her home as severe storms swept through the state and a possible tornado ripped roofs off homes in Alabama, officials said.

-Her death occurred Wednesday as part of a multiday severe weather outbreak that caused tornadoes, powerful winds and huge hail in parts of the central United States.
+The woman’s death occurred Wednesday as part of a multiday severe weather outbreak that caused tornadoes, powerful winds and huge hail in parts of the central and southern United States.

+A possible tornado tore roofs off homes in a public housing community and peppered cars with debris Wednesday night in rural Greene County, Alabama, located about 90 miles (145 kilometers) southwest of Birmingham.
+Billy Hicks, who lives in the area, told WBMA-TV he was lying down when he heard a rush of wind that lasted only a few seconds.

+“I jumped up and put my clothes on, put my shoes on when everything was over with.
+I come to the side door and looked across the street.
+I knew that something had hit all these houses,” said Hicks, who got in his car to go check on neighbors.

 In Arkansas, the woman was died when a tree toppled on her home in Rison shortly after 4:30 p.m.
 Wednesday, pinning her to the couch, said Stephen McClellan, Cleveland County’s emergency management coordinator.
 Rison is about 55 miles (90 kilometers) south of Little Rock.